-Most of the human body is composed of elements that formed in the cores of Supergiant stars, which then collapsed and exploded outward in supernova explosions (as pictured below).
+Consider this.
+Most of the human body is composed of elements that formed in the cores of Supergiant stars, which then collapsed and exploded outward in supernova explosions.

 That gives me every reason to look up at the night sky in tremendous awe.
-If spirituality is defined by a certain transcendence and connectedness, I don’t know of anything more spiritual than this.
-You are LITERALLY stardust.
-You are LITERALLY the universe observing itself.
+I don’t know of anything more spiritual than this.
+You are literally stardust.
+You are literally the universe admiring itself.

 I am not spiritual in the sense that I subscribe to religious dogma, or follow “new age” spiritual thinking, I am spiritual in the sense that I embrace my own feelings and emotional states within my human experience.
 I acknowledge that all of my feelings, even those which one could deem the “most real” or “most profound”, are only within my subjective experience.
 Subjectivity describes our experience as conscious beings.

-Setting aside their flaws and occasional rotten fruits, organized religions (at least those most common religions) provide and cultivate incredible benefits including:
+Setting aside their flaws and occasional rotten fruits, organized religions of modern day (at least those most common religions) provide and cultivate incredible benefits including:

 - Providing an orderly doctrine which may serve as a philosophical guide to living one’s life.

 - Encouraging a deep sense of spirituality and appreciation of the contents of conscious existence.

 I contend that the feelings of elation, sanctity, and wonder that individuals describe as religious experience are not contingent on subscription to that religion, or on the belief that the religion offers epistemological truth, but that these feelings are innately human and can be accessed by a deep emotional appreciation of certain aspects of existence.